mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-collections-instrumentedlist.markdown

 title: sqlalchemy.orm.collections InstrumentedList Example Code
 category: page
 slug: sqlalchemy-orm-collections-instrumentedlist-examples
-sortorder: 500031073
+sortorder: 500031075
 toc: False
 sidebartitle: sqlalchemy.orm.collections InstrumentedList
 meta: Example code for understanding how to use the InstrumentedList class from the sqlalchemy.orm.collections module of the SQLAlchemy project.

-InstrumentedList is a class within the sqlalchemy.orm.collections module of the SQLAlchemy project.
+`InstrumentedList` is a class within the `sqlalchemy.orm.collections` module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils